2023 Short Story Nerd Gift Guide

 8. Custom Lego Portrait ($$$) What would a gift list be without a LEGO option?
 Custom LEGO portraits take your image and convert it to a paint-by-number-esque pattern that you can build with the 4702 piece Mosaic Maker LEGO set.
 Imagine converting your nerd’s favourite book cover or author portrait into a displayable LEGO creation?
 Yes please.

 10. The Obligatory Notebook ($$) If your nerd doesn’t have a collection of notebooks that are too special to use, are they really a writer?
-This one from Zazzle can be customized to read “Short Stories by [Nerd’s Name],” you can choose the inside paper design, and even indicate the volume number at the bottom of the cover in case this form of documentation becomes a habit.
-More than likely though, it will be so beloved that it never gets used.
+This one from Zazzle can be customized to read “Short Stories by [Nerd’s Name].”
+You can choose the inside paper design and even indicate the volume number at the bottom of the cover in case this form of documentation becomes a habit.
+More than likely, though, it will be so beloved that it never gets used.

 To the lovers of short story nerds, I hope this list helps you unlock levels of gift giving you feared impossible.
 And Ma, don’t worry about leaning on a gift list this year—fighting that lady for my Cabbage Patch Kid in 1983 granted you a lifetime of gift-giving leisure.

 (That’s a lie.
 In true mom fashion, she arrived early, got the doll and got out before she had to throw down.
-No mom’s were hurt in the making of this post.)
+No moms were hurt in the making of this post.)

-Leave a Reply
+Leave a Comment

 Your email address will not be published.
 Required fields are marked *